tsmith4014/mem0_deployment_lab/docs/students/setup.md

 terraform apply
 ```

+**About `.terraform.lock.hcl`**: When you run `terraform init`, you'll notice a `.terraform.lock.hcl` file already exists in the repo.
+This is Terraform's **dependency lock file** that pins specific provider versions (similar to `package-lock.json` in Node.js or `requirements.txt` in Python).
+It ensures everyone in the class uses the exact same AWS provider version, preventing "works on my machine" issues.
+The lock file is committed to git and should not be deleted.

 Note: after `terraform apply`, the instance boots via `user_data` and the API may take **a few minutes** before `swagger_url` is reachable.

 ### Get URLs + keys (for Swagger)